MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/preview-environments.md

 4. Under the **Ready! for Dynamics 365 Business Central** program, find the latest preview version in the list of available engagements, and then choose the **Join** action

 Once you have joined the preview engagement, you can submit your feedback by filling in the form.
 You must specify if you are reporting a technical issue, a translation issue, or a documentation issue.
 The default severity is set to 3, which is the normal severity for most defects and means that the system is not crashing and users are not blocked from doing their work, but you can change that.
 When we have triaged your issue, you can see changes in Collaborate.

+For every public preview, we create a "Public preview" group on [Yammer](https://aka.ms/BCYammer).
+Make sure to join it and feel free to provide your feedback here as well.

 > [!TIP]
-> If you get stuck trying to join Collaborate, please contact [dyn365bep@microsoft.com](mailto:dyn365bep@microsoft.com) with as many details about the error that you got and other circumstances.
+> If you get stuck trying to join Collaborate or Yammer, please contact [dyn365bep@microsoft.com](mailto:dyn365bep@microsoft.com) with as many details about the error that you got and other circumstances.

 ## Guidelines for how to get started